aayush1303/Pinak_Idea_Lab/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is designed to meet the requirements of an evaluation assignment.

-## Assignment Overview

-Thank you for taking the time to read the evaluation assignment.
-The goal is to create a responsive layout that closely resembles the provided design, using the following specifications:
+# Pinak Idea Lab Private Limited

+This project showcases a web assignment that fulfills the specified requirements:

-1. All your code should be inside a div with the ID “assignment”.
+1. All code is contained within a div with the ID **“assignment.”**
-2. Use **Tailwind CSS** for styling.
+2. **Tailwind CSS** is used for styling, ensuring a modern and responsive design.
-3. Include **icons** in your design.
-Assignments without icons will not be evaluated.
+3. Icons are included in the design, as required.
-4. Implement a rotation effect: When the mouse hovers over the box below the icon, the box should rotate 360 degrees.
-For animations, use a simple JavaScript animation library (GSAP is recommended).
+4. A rotation effect is implemented using **GSAP**.
+When the mouse hovers over the box below the icon, it smoothly rotates 360 degrees.

-5. After completing the assignment, please host it on **GitHub Pages** (https://pages.github.com/) and share the publicly accessible URL.
+You can view the completed assignment hosted on GitHub Pages at: [https://aayush1303.github.io/Pinak_Idea_Lab/](https://aayush1303.github.io/Pinak_Idea_Lab/)

+Thank you for reviewing this project!

 ## Available Scripts